paulkn/esar/src/pages/blog/2020-04-27-belonging.md

 I’ve spent hours, more than I can name crying out for God’s justice over my family, for God’s justice over women and the role they play on the earth.

 In the midst of hardship I have felt the Father lean in and say, trust me.
-This is a season of belonging and deetp love.
+This is a season of belonging and love.

  In the noise and the pain,  God doesn't offer acceleration he offers His heart and love.
 How can I belong in a  season of isolation, voicelessness or sorrow?
 Yet the Lord says, “ I am close to the broken hearted.”